Herbert Wertheim

-He has served as chairman of the Dr. Herbert and Nicole Wertheim Family Foundation since 1977.
+He has been chairman of the Dr. Herbert and Nicole Wertheim Family Foundation since 1977.
 Wertheim serves as the Founding Chairman of the FIU Herbert Wertheim College of Medicine, as advisor to The Nicole Wertheim College of Nursing and Health Sciences at Florida International University, and as honorary chairman of The Herbert Wertheim College of Engineering at the University of Florida.